pingidentity/pingidentity-devops-getting-started/docs/deployment/deployK8sPD-clusters.md

 These are examples for demo environments to get a feel for what a multi-region deployment looks like.

 #### Single Namespace
+> WARNING: `20-kustomize/09-multi-k8s-pingdirectory` is no longer supported in pingidentity-devops-getting-started

 `20-kustomize/09-multi-k8s-pingdirectory/01-single-namespace` is the least constrained example.
 It's good to just see what logs on a cross-cluster topology look like: